Why You Will Lose Your Lovin' Feeling For Central Banks

 Keep in mind, prior to the mid-1990s, household net worth to GDP remained within a standard deviation of its average (360%).
 However, easy money policies by Federal Reserve chairs (i.e., Greenspan, Bernanke, Yellen) since the mid-1990s did more than spawn rapid wealth creation.
 It eventually led to agonizing wealth decimation.

 What about the corporate sector?
 Hasn't the addition of $15 trillion in global electronic currency equivalents ultimately made corporations stronger?
 Not exactly.
 Corporate stock shares are worth more than ever… yes.
-Yet in the U.S., business debt as a percentage of GDP has never been higher.
+Yet, in the U.S., business debt as a percentage of GDP has never been higher.

 The first reaction that naysayers have to excessive corporate leverage is that it does not matter.
 Why not?
 Because interest rates are so low, companies have little trouble servicing those interest payments.